zaiisao/Documentation/en/Voice/initialize_ios.md

 }
 ```

+> Ensure that you call the `sharedEngineWithAppId` method to intiialize the AgoraRtcEngine before calling any other API.

 ## Next Steps
 You have created the AgoraRtcEngine instance and can start a voice call with the following steps:
 * [Join a Channel](../../cn/Voice/join_communication_ios.md)